The Simpsons: Bart vs. the World

-The Simpsons: Bart vs. the World is a side-scrolling platform game based on the Simpsons franchise and features many aspects from the television series.
-It was released in 1991 for the Nintendo Entertainment System, and in 1993 for Amiga, Atari ST, Game Gear and Sega Master System.
-In the game, the player controls Bart as he travels around the world on a scavenger hunt while facing against Mr. Burns' family and agents.
+The Simpsons: Bart vs. the World is a 1991 platform game based on the animated television series The Simpsons.
+It was originally developed by Imagineering and published by Acclaim Entertainment for the Nintendo Entertainment System, and was later ported by Arc Developments to Amiga, Atari ST, Game Gear and Master System in 1993.
+The player controls Bart Simpson as he travels around the world on a scavenger hunt while facing off against Mr. Burns' family and agents.
 The game has received mixed reviews from critics.

 Plot

-The game is based on the animated television series The Simpsons.
 On the Krusty the Clown Show, Bart Simpson wins the opportunity to participate in a Round-the-World scavenger hunt.
 However, the contest has been rigged by Mr. Burns' assistant, Smithers, in order for Burns to rid himself of the Simpson family for all the trouble they have caused him over the years.
 Burns sends his agents and fellow family members to take care of the Simpsons during the scavenger hunt.
 Bart travels through various real-world locations collecting items, with occasional cameos from the other Simpsons family members.